friedrichg/enhancements/keps/sig-apps/3017-pod-healthy-policy-for-pdb/README.md

 as described in https://github.com/kubernetes/kubernetes/pull/105296#issuecomment-929209150) and arguably uses the API in a way it was not designed for.

-The first use-case if the primary goal of PDBs, but feedback suggests that a sufficient number of users are leveraging PDBs for the second use-case that changing the behavior in a way that doesn't support this use-case is not an option.
+The first use-case is the primary goal of PDBs, but feedback suggests that a sufficient number of users are leveraging PDBs for the second use-case that changing the behavior in a way that doesn't support this use-case is not an option.
 In particular, as Kubernetes doesn't provide any alternatives solutions for this problem.